ingmapping/docker-tilemill/README.md

 ```
 docker run --name="docker-tilemill" -p 20008:20008 -p 20009:20009 -d -t ingmapping/tilemill
 ```
-To use your local projects you cant mount your project direcotry using -v argument.
+To use your local projects you cant mount your project directory using -v argument.
 How to mount your local ~/Documents/Mapbox in the container in order to work on data from your local filesystem:

 ```
 docker run -d --name="docker-tilemill" -p 20008:20008 -p 20009:20009 -v ~/Documents/MapBox/project/:/root/Documents/MapBox/project/ -t ingmapping/tilemill